urbien/urbini/README.md

 3. Unlike IFTTT it is open, all connectivity code is here on github.
 And unlike IFTTT, channels (maps to existing apps) can be created by anyone.

 4. Unlike IFTTT it is more programmable.
-IFTTT's trigger/action is just one of the ways to connect apps and devices, and in Urbini actions are written in JavaScript.
-In addition, all connections are unified via [backbone] data models.
-This allows to add scripts for any user actions.
+All app inter-connections are unified via [backbone] data models, and for each connection you can add a small JavaScript.

 The Appnet